Bit51/Multi-Site-Site-List-Shortcode/readme.txt

 == Description ==

-Adds a shortcode allowing multisite users to display a list of all the sites in the current installation.
+Adds a shortcode allowing multisite admin to display a list of all the sites in the current installation.
 Sites can be sorted alphabetically or by site creation date and individual sites can be specified to be removed from the list.
+Please note that as written this plugin must be configured on the parent site in the installation (site 1).
+This is for security reasons allowing the site admin to create a site list without necessarily letting all member sites see the list or expose sites that shouldn't be.

 == Long Description ==